canjs/canjs/index.md

 [can.Control](http://donejs.com/docs.html#!can.Control) creates organized, memory-leak free, rapidly performing, stateful controls.
-Use it to create UI controls like tabs, grids, and contextmenus and used to organize them into higher-order business rules with [can.route](http://donejs.com/docs.html#!can.route).
+Use it to create UI controls like tabs, grids, and context menus and organizes them into higher-order business rules with [can.route](http://donejs.com/docs.html#!can.route).
 It can serve as a traditional view and a traditional controller.